openresty/lua-resty-memcached/README.markdown

 If the entry is found and no error happens, value and flags will be returned accordingly.

-In case of errors or entry absence, `nil` values will be turned for `value` and `flags` and a 3rd (string) value will also be returned for describing the error.
+In case of errors, `nil` values will be turned for `value` and `flags` and a 3rd (string) value will also be returned for describing the error.

+If the entry is not found, then two `nil` values will be returned.

 flush_all
 ---------